-British Conservative lawmaker pleads not guilty to election fraud charges
+British Conservative lawmaker faces trial over election fraud charges

-LONDON A lawmaker from British Prime Minister Theresa May's minority ruling Conservative Party, pleaded not guilty on Tuesday to charges of making false declarations over his spending in a 2015 election.
+LONDON (Reuters) - A lawmaker from British Prime Minister Theresa May's minority ruling Conservative Party, will face trial after he denied on Tuesday making false declarations over his spending in a 2015 election.

 Despite the ongoing case against him, he won the seat again in this year's June election.

 May's Conservatives lost their majority in that ballot and remain in power only through an agreement with 10 Northern Ireland MPs.
-If MacKinlay were to lose his court case, there would be pressure for a by-election.
+If MacKinlay were to be found guilty, he could be jailed for up to a year and there would be pressure for a by-election.

-MacKinlay's election agent Nathan Gray and aide Marion Little, who also face charges over the expenses, also pleaded not guilty in a London court.
+MacKinlay appeared in London's Westminster Magistrates Court on Tuesday alongside his election agent Nathan Gray, 28, and Marion Little, 62, a campaign director from the Conservatives' head office who both also face charges over the expense returns.

+All said they would plead not guilty when the charges were read to them and they will now go on trial at London's Southwark Crown Court.
+Their next hearing set for Aug.
+1 and they were granted unconditional bail.

-Farage, the former head of Britain's UK Independence Party (UKIP), came second in South Thanet in 2015, polling 16,026 votes with MacKinlay taking 18,838 votes.
+The 2015 election saw MacKinlay beat Farage, the former head of Britain's UK Independence Party (UKIP), into second by 2,812 votes.

-MacKinlay retained the seat in June with an increased majority of more than 6,000 votes as support for UKIP collapsed with Farage, who played a key role in securing Britain's vote to leave the European Union last year, no longer the party's candidate.
+He then retained the seat in June with an increased majority of more than 6,000 votes as support for UKIP collapsed with Farage, who played a key role in securing Britain's vote to leave the European Union last year, no longer the party's candidate.

 In May, prosecutors ruled out bringing more widespread criminal charges over allegations of expenses fraud by the Conservatives during the 2015 campaign.